luizbgomide/EclipsePhase2e-ptbr/src/11/09-uranus-and-neptune.md

 Varuna is Uranus’s only large aerostat.
 It’s run by an elected council and acts as a hub for skimmers.
 A few hypercorps maintain small offices here, trading for volatiles.
 Visitors find Varuna either provincial or charming.

-Several independent and hypercorp-controlled science labs have set up shop on Varuna, One major research project is an attempt to adapt pre-Fall Earth life to create oxygen-free biomes on gas giants.
+Several independent and hypercorp-controlled science labs have set up shop on Varuna.
+One major research project is an attempt to adapt pre-Fall Earth life to create oxygen-free biomes on gas giants.
 Success would open the colonizable area in the Solar System by several magnitudes.

 ## Uranian Moons